19 Types of Leadership Assessment Tests – Questions Included

 The Leadership Temperament Index Assessment (LTI) by ExecuSmart is a leadership assessment focusing on 12 cognitive preferences that are predictors of one’s leadership style.
 These are divided into 4 categories, namely Coach, Director, Strategist, and Counselor.

-The Leadership alliance assessment is a test aimed at executive and senior-level roles.
+The Leadership Alliance assessment is a test aimed at healthcare executives and senior-level roles.
 The test measures ten management competencies, such as leadership style, critical thinking, and problem-solving.

-The Indeed management and leadership skills test assess your unique leadership skills and abilities related to the workplace.
-The scores will appear on your indeed resume page.
+The Indeed management and leadership skills test assesses your unique leadership skills and abilities related to the workplace.
+The scores will appear on your Indeed resume page.

 The M2D Leadership Test is a psychometric assessment of your strengths and the areas requiring improvement.
 The test measures 4 groups of competencies: Personal, project management, strategic competencies, and people management.